 Radius determines the distance from the center to the furthest point in the spiral.
 Decay specifies how much each wind of the spiral decreases relative to the previous wind.
 You can set the number of Segments the spiral has.
 Each full wind has four segments.
 Style allows you to choose the direction of the spiral, clockwise or counterclockwise.

 It can take some time to explore at the beginning because it’s hard to figure out what values to put, but you’ll get there.

 If you want to adjust the line thickness, fill, or stroke color, you can change it from the Properties panel > Appearance.

-The Pencil Tool is perfect for drawing freehand lines, even better if you have a Wacom tablet.
+The Pencil Tool is perfect for drawing freehand lines, even better if you have a drawing tablet.
 You can use it to create freehand illustrations.

-Select the Pencil Tool (N) from the toolbar and start drawing just as you would using pen and paper.
+Select the Pencil Tool (keyboard shortcut N) from the toolbar and start drawing just as you would using pen and paper.